geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/polygon.rst

       * filter vs function for theming
       * Cascading

 #.
 We can use a site like `ColorBrewer <http://www.colorbrewer2.com>`_ to explore the use of color theming for polygon symbology.
-In this approach the the fill color of the polygon is determined by the value of the attribute under study.
+In this approach the fill color of the polygon is determined by the value of the attribute under study.

    .. image:: ../style/img/polygon_06_brewer.png